 The Fairfax Walk on Manly’s North Head is a family-friendly walking trail with two panoramic lookouts offering incredible views of Sydney Harbour, the city skyline, South Head, and the ocean.

-The Burragula Lookout is one of the most impressive lookouts in Sydney, with incredible ocean and Harbour views against the backdrop of the Sydney city skyline.
+The Burragula Lookout is one of Sydney’s most impressive lookouts, with incredible ocean and Harbour views against the backdrop of the Sydney city skyline.

 The North Head Sanctuary, close to the Fairfax Walk, is also worth a visit.
 It holds special significance to the indigenous people of the Sydney area, with Aboriginal remnants such as rock engravings and middens still visible in the headland.